 Aside from “Rolling” this is one of the most risky forms of betting.
 This method has limited parameters but instead is based upon the notion that if you lose a bet, you increase your stake on the next bet to cover the amount lot on the previous bet.
 If the next bet loses, you increase the stake again and if it wins it will cover the amount lost in the first two bets.
 This process will continue if you have unlimited bankroll, and is guaranteed to make you money.
 However if you are like 99% of the world and do not have an unlimited amount of money to risk sports betting than this may not be the method for you.

 This form of staking is becoming more popular amongst risky bettors willing sacrifice their bankroll in hopes to win big.
-This method begins by betting your entire bankroll at once and when/if you win you proceed to do the same on the next bet.
-Obviously if successful this strategy can lead you to exponential profits, however at the same time one losing bet will end you journey in an instant.
-Usually bettors who take on this method set a target value and once they reach that value they stop, and start again with a smaller amount.
+This method begins by betting your entire bankroll at once.
+If you win you proceed to do the same on the next bet.
+Obviously if successful this strategy can lead you to exponential profits.
+However, at the same time one losing bet will end you journey in an instant.
+Usually bettors who take on this method set a target value and once they reach that value they stop.
+Then they will start again with a smaller amount.

 After thorough testing and analysis on all of the above methods we have come to conclusion that the safest methods for long term success would be proportional and fixed wager staking methods.
-As mentioned in the description for proportional betting the risk is managed by staying in the fame for a long period of time increasing your chances with every bet place.
+As mentioned in the description, in proportional betting the risk is managed by staying in the range for a long period of time increasing your chances with every bet place.
 Imagine being down to your last $100; the rules of proportional betting would force you to bet $10 on your next bet and having at least 8 more opportunities to get back on a winning streak.
 Fixed betting is also a very safe method of betting and provides high security to your bankroll.
-Profits may take longer to attain using the fixed wager method but it almost guarantees bettors with any type of experience and market knowledge some form of long term profits.
-Eliminating the chance of losing large portions of your bankroll in short periods of time which will provide comfort to most beginners.
+Profits may take longer to attain using the fixed wager method, but it almost guarantees bettors with any type of experience and market knowledge some form of long term profits.

 Our personal experience using each one of these methods proves that each staking method has vastly different outcomes.
 The difference between having one opportunity betting everything at once and instantly losing your entire bankroll hoping for a massive return can be found in a solid staking method.
 In our opinion having 500+ opportunities and gradually growing your bankroll one week at a time through smaller bets makes more sense to anyone with a limited amount to invest in sports betting.
-It is very important to stay dedicated to your staking method and choose it carefully based on the sports, markets, and leagues you are plan to bet on.
+It is very important to stay dedicated to your staking method and sports betting systems.
+Choose them carefully based on the sports, markets, and leagues you are plan to bet on.